 - Visualize -Take your time and evaluate this fully before making your decision.
 Do yourself a favor and visualize what the steps would look like, especially if you were to be adding education on top of your full-time job and any family commitments that exist currently.
 You really need to understand what impact this career change will have on others that are close to you.
 The more you visualize HOW you can make this change, will become imprinted on your mind’s eye and will eventually become easier to embrace.

 My client was listening to his gut and learned that he wasn’t fulfilled.
 This is a major reason people change careers.
-Change is difficult all on its own, but when money is tied to the decision or it impacts family members, changing careers should not be taken lightly.
+Change is difficult all on its own.
+When money is tied to the decision or it impacts family members, changing careers should not be taken lightly.
 Where you ever faced with this dilemma?
 Leave your comment below and share how you overcame your fear of changing careers.